List of Teen Titans (TV series) characters: Control Freak

-Control Freak is an overweight supervillain and movie fanatic, notorious for using a nuclear super-powered remote control to warp reality to suit his movie-inspired images.
-He first appears in the episode "Fear Itself" causing a disturbance in a movie rental outlet, angry over a non-mutual trivial dispute with the cashier regarding a sci-fi television series.
-The remote he self-designed is his only true source of power; however, he rarely uses his intellect to accomplish anything meaningful, instead preferring to hype himself into superiority through television, the Internet, or by committing crimes in the hopes of garnering mass respect as a supervillain.
+Control Freak (voiced by Alexander Polinsky) is an overweight supervillain and film fanatic, notorious for using a nuclear super-powered remote control to warp reality to suit his film inspired images.
+The remote he self-designed is his only true source of power, but he rarely uses his intellect to accomplish anything meaningful, instead preferring to hype himself into superiority in hopes of garnering mass respect as a supervillain.